Holy Hour: Holy Thursday

 On Holy Thursday, the liturgy of the Catholic Church provides for the transfer of the Blessed Sacrament in a procession to a side altar or a sacrament chapel after the Mass of the Lord's Supper.
-When the procession reaches the place of repose, the priest places the ciborium in the tabernacle and incenses the Blessed Sacrament, while the Tantum ergo or another eucharistic chant is sung.
+When the procession reaches the place of repose, the priest places the ciborium in the tabernacle on the altar of repose and incenses the Blessed Sacrament, while the Tantum ergo or another eucharistic chant is sung.
 After a time of silent adoration, the procession genuflects and returns to the sacristy while the faithful continue the adoration.

-This Holy Hour, during which the faithful remain in silent adoration for "a suitable length of time", is to last at least until midnight, but be without any solemnity after the dawn of Good Friday.
+This particular, once-yearly Holy Hour, during which the faithful remain in silent adoration for "a suitable length of time", is to last at least until midnight, but be without any solemnity after dawn on Good Friday.

-The Holy Hour on Maundy Thursday commemorates the prayer and vigil of Jesus on the Mount of Olives, when he asked his Father to spare him his suffering in view of his approaching death, as well as the admonition to his disciples "Watch, and pray, that ye enter not into temptation" (Matthew 26).
+The Holy Hour on Maundy Thursday commemorates the prayer and vigil of Jesus in the Garden, when he asked his Father to spare him his suffering in view of his approaching death, as well as the admonition to his disciples "Watch, and pray, that ye enter not into temptation" (Matthew 26).